From Clarity to Efficiency for Distributed Algorithms

 To actually implement distributed algorithms, details for many additional aspects must be added, for example, creating processes, letting them establish communication channels with each other, incorporating appropriate logical clocks (e.g., Lamport clock or vector clock~\cite{Mattern89}) if needed, guaranteeing the specified channel properties (e.g., reliable, FIFO), and integrating the algorithm with the application (e.g., specifying critical section tasks and invoking the code for the algorithm as part of the overall application).
 Furthermore, how to do all of these in an easy and modular fashion? \notes{}

 \notes{}

 \myparag{Our approach} We address these challenges with the DistAlgo language, compilation to executable programs, and especially optimization by incrementalization of expensive synchronizations, described in Sections~\ref{sec-lang}, \ref{sec-compile}, and~\ref{sec-inc}, respectively.
-An unexpected result is that incrementalization let us discover simplifications of Lamport's original algorithm in Figure~\ref{fig-lam-paper}; the simplified algorithm can be expressed using basically two \c{send} statements, a \c{receive} definition, and an \c{await} statement.
+An unexpected result is that incrementalization led us to discover simplifications of Lamport's original algorithm in Figure~\ref{fig-lam-paper}; the simplified algorithm can be expressed using basically two \co{send} statements, a \co{receive} definition, and an \co{await} statement.

-Figure~\ref{fig-lam-orig} shows Lamport's original algorithm expressed in DistAlgo; it also includes configuration and setup for running of 50 processes each trying to enter critical section at some point during its execution.
-Figures~\ref{fig-lam-inc} and~\ref{fig-lam-inc-min} show two alternative optimized programs after incrementalization; all lines with comments are new except that the \c{await} statement is simplified.
+The results on the running example are shown in Figures~\ref{fig-lam-orig}--\ref{fig-lam-simp}, with details explained later.
+Figure~\ref{fig-lam-orig} shows Lamport's original algorithm expressed in DistAlgo; it also includes configuration and setup for running 50 processes each trying to enter critical section at some point during its execution.
+Figures~\ref{fig-lam-inc} and~\ref{fig-lam-inc-min} show two alternative optimized programs after incrementalization; all lines with comments are new except that the \co{await} statement is simplified.
 Figure~\ref{fig-lam-simp} shows the simplified algorithm.